Table of Contents

 Cervical lymphadenitis is a common condition in children of both sexes.
-Cervical lymphadenitis and cervical lymphadenopathy are usually a complication to another disease.
-The most common etiologies are viral upper respiratory tract infections, bacterial throat infections and malignancies.
+Cervical lymphadenitis and cervical lymphadenopathy are usually a complication of another disease.
+The most common etiologies are viral upper respiratory tract infections, bacterial throat infections, and malignancies.
 Malignancies are not covered in this discussion as they usually result in cervical lymphadenopathy rather than cervical lymphadenitis, which denotes an inflammatory response.

 Other possible risk factors for cervical lymphadenitis include Kawasaki disease or other inflammatory conditions.